 Dear Parent(s)/Guardians(s),

-Please talk to your child and remind him/her of the importance of keeping the following rule/rules:
+Please talk to your child and remind him/he keeping the following rule/rules: r of the importance of

 Behaving in class.

 Homework

 Behaving in playground /in canteen.

 Application to work

 Obedience

-Listening and paying attention.
+istening and paying attention.

-Having respect for all members of the school community.
+-laving respect for all members of the school community.

-Having respect for school property, their own belongings and those of other pupils.
+Having respect for school property, their o of other pupils. wn belongings and those

 Teacher's signature:

-I have talked to my child about the above rules.
+I have talked to my child about the above r rules.

 Signed: Parent/ Guardian

 I promise to try and keep the class rules.

-Signed:Student
+Signed: Student